databricks-edu/build-tooling/docker/README.md

 ## Updating with New Build Tools

 When new build tools are released, you'll need to update your Docker image.
-Run the following command to do so:
+To do this, simply build the image again:

 ```
-$ ./create_image.sh rebuild
+$ ./create_image.sh build
 ```

 ## To Use the Build Tool via Docker